Hi it's Dawn at Treats for Chickens.

-Here's the thing:
+Here's the thing.

+Your backyard chickens need to dust year around.
+Like every day.
 Even more so in the Winter when the air is crisp, freezing, wet and just damn cold.

 You know how your skin gets dry and wind whipped?